wealdtech/ethdo/README.md

 Commands will have an exit status of 0 on success and 1 on failure.
 The specific definition of success is specified in the help for each command.

+## Passphrase strength

+`ethdo` will by default not allow creation or export of accounts or wallets with weak passphrases.
+If a weak pasphrase is used then `ethdo` will refuse to continue.

+If a weak passphrase is required, `ethdo` can be supplied with the `--allow-weak-passphrases` option which will force it to accept any passphrase, even if it is considered weak.

 ## Rules for account passphrases

 Account passphrases are used in various places in `ethdo`.
 Where they are used, the following rules apply: